 - (1) An applicant wishing to commence new activities requiring the approval of the Commission and the Exchange must first undertake a readiness audit in accordance with these Directives.
 These activities are: - (a) the commencement of operations as a new Participating Organisation (Principal Office); and - (b) the commencement of operations as a Universal Broker. - (2) An applicant wishing to commence new activities requiring the Exchange's approval only must also first undertake a readiness audit in accordance with these Directives.
-These activities are: - (a) [Deleted] - (b) the relocation or change of business address of its Principal Office)1; - (c) [Deleted] - (d) [Deleted] - (e) [Deleted] - (f) the offering of Margin Financing facilities; and - (g) the commencement of proprietary trading. - (3) Except where paragraph 4 applies, the Exchange will, upon receiving an application for approval from a Participating Organisation to commence a new activity and upon due consideration, give an approval-in-principle setting out the relevant conditions that need to be complied with by the Participating Organisation prior to commencement of the activity.
-The
+These activities are: - (a) [Deleted] - (b) the relocation or change of business address of its Principal Office)1; - (c) [Deleted] - (d) [Deleted] - (e) [Deleted] - (f) the offering of Margin Financing facilities; - (g) the commencement of proprietary trading; and - (h) the offering of Discretionary Account trading facilities to Clients.